-Documents which Individual Foreigners (Ex-pats) And Foreign Companies Need To Prepare For the process of Transfer of Property Title in Saudi Arabia, KSA.
+Documents which Individual Foreigners (Ex-pats) And Foreign Companies Need To Prepare For the Transfer of Property Title in Saudi Arabia, KSA.
 The following documents are required to transfer the title deed.

 Table of contents

 - Individual Buyers (Ex-pats)

 - Documents Required by Foreign Company Buyers For Transfer Of Title

 - Visit the Notary Public Office (Ministry of Justice) To Transfer Land Or Property Ownership

 - The Property Title Deed Transfer, KSA

 - Now You Receive Your Title Deed And Are The Proud Owner Of Your Land Or Home

 Here is the list of Documents Required by Foreign Individual Buyers (Ex-pats) For Property Transfer Of Title.